i1li/PyHTCC_web/README.md

 ## What is Hysteresis?
 <a href="https://search.brave.com/search?q=hvac+deadband+hysteresis&source=web&summary=1&summary_og=391a2b9ee4a6faf7cb0377">Hysteresis (AKA deadband)</a> is the amount of degrees away from the setpoint allowed between active & rest cycles.

-Active Hysteresis is the amount of degrees beyond setpoint system run to before switching to rest.
-A clearer term for this might be "Run Cycle Tolerance"
+Active Hysteresis is the amount of degrees beyond setpoint system runs to before switching to rest.
+A clearer term might be "Run Cycle Tolerance"

 Passive Hysteresis is the amount of degrees beyond setpoint system rests before switching on again.
-A clearer term for this might be "Rest Cycle Tolerance"
+A clearer term might be "Rest Cycle Tolerance"

+- Useful to reduce frequent on/off cycles, especially when the output of the unit is high relative to the space controlled.
 - Optional fields: leave blank or `0` for default behavior.
-- Useful to reduce frequent on/off cycles, especially when the output of the unit is high relative to the space controlled.

 Typical hysteresis doesn't differentiate between active & passive, splitting the hysteresis setting evenly in both directions of setpoint.
 (Setting the same value for active & passive will give this result.)

-### State Transitions
-The transitions in the `hysteresis` function are based on updates received from the thermostat of current temp and running status, and whether reaching or departing from the temp limit ranges based on heat/cool mode, and rest/running state.

-Example: An Active Hysteresis at 1 and Passive Hysteresis at 2, in cool mode, set at 72 degrees, will cool until 71, then enter rest until 74.
+Example: An Active Hysteresis at 1 and Passive Hysteresis at 2, in cool mode, set at 72 degrees, will run until 71, then enter rest until 74.

-In heat mode this same setting will heat until 73, then enter rest until 70.
+In heat mode this same setting will run until 73, then enter rest until 70.